 Pine Plains is a very small town located in the state of New York.
 With a population of 1,142 people and just one neighborhood, Pine Plains is the 729th largest community in New York.
-Much of the housing stock in Pine Plains was built prior to World War II, making it one of the older and more historic towns in the country.
+Pine Plains has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pine Plains is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pine Plains is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Pine Plains who work in healthcare (9.80%), management occupations (9.41%), and sales jobs (8.82%).

-Overall, Pine Plains’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pine Plains’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The overall education level of Pine Plains is somewhat higher than in the average US city of 21.84%: 27.60% of adults 25 and older in the town have at least a bachelor's degree.